 “It has been an honor of a lifetime,” she told Trump.
 “You know, I said I am such a lucky girl to have been able to lead the state that raised me and to serve a country I love so very much.
 It has really been a blessing and I want to thank you for that.”

 Haley reportedly has heavy debts to clear, so she may try to convert her international experience to lucrative private sector work.
-The Post and Courier of Charleston, S.C., reported Haley had debts of about $525,000 to $1.1 million in 2017, much of it from a mortgage, line of credit and credit cards.
-She earned about $180,000 a year as the U.S. ambassador to the U.N.
+The Post and Courier of Charleston, S.C., reported Haley had debts of about US$525,000 to US$1.1 million in 2017, much of it from a mortgage, line of credit and credit cards.
+She earned about US$180,000 a year as the U.S. ambassador to the U.N.
 Her husband earned far less.